khongnguy3n/Prime-Number-Law-and-Accurate-m-Computation/README.md

 |181  |   |   |   |    |191 |193 |197 |199 |    |    |

 The arrangement above facilitates the identification of potential patterns underlying the distribution of prime numbers.
-## 📂 Files
+## Document

-- `Prime Number Law.pdf`: Full research paper with formal definitions, examples, and diagrams.
-- `README.md`: Overview and illustration of the main concepts.
+The full paper is provided in the directory: https://github.com/khongnguy3n/Prime-Number-Law-and-Accurate-m-Computation/blob/main/Prime%20Number%20Law.pdf
 ## 📧 Contact

 Author: **Khong Nguyen**